MLB stadiums by capacity: Biggest, smallest baseball parks

 Capacity: 44,383

-The Cardinals’ devoted following makes Busch Stadium a lively place on game days, as fans can enjoy that iconic view of the Gateway Arch along with what usually is a competitive team on the field.
+The Cardinals’ devoted following can make Busch Stadium a lively place on game days, as fans can enjoy that iconic view of the Gateway Arch along with what usually is a competitive team on the field.

 9. Great American Ball Park